huynhtu30082006-alt/Operating_System_Project/README.md

 > Additionally, the GUI supports calculating `Average Waiting Time` and `Average Turnaround Time` to help users easily evaluate and gain a clearer understanding of the advantages and disadvantages of each algorithm.

+### Exported Output (CSV File)
+After performing the calculations and printing the results to the screen, the application can export the results to a CSV file in the output folder.

+The output CSV file contains detailed scheduling results for each process, with saved information including the results of the 8 columns in On Screen Output.

+//picture example

+> This CSV file can be used to verify the correctness of the scheduling result and to compare with textbook examples.

+Example: